nadeemcite/astral-task/README.md

-# Next.js & Supabase Project Starter

-Welcome to the Next.js & Supabase Project Starter!
-This project is built with **Next.js** for the frontend and **Supabase** for the backend, and it leverages **Bun** as an ultra-fast JavaScript runtime along with **Docker** for container management.
-The project showcases a dynamic user interface with drag-and-drop features (using dnd-kit), interactive components (using Radix UI), and responsive design powered by Tailwind CSS.
+# PDF Search and Extraction Application

+This project is a full-stack PDF search and extraction application built using Next.js for the frontend and Supabase as the backend.
+It allows users to:

+- Search for PDFs using query parameters and filtering (such as grade).
+- Display search results with a preview image generated via a backend API.
+- Process PDFs to extract pages and evaluate the relevance of individual pages.
+- Track user search activity.
+- Print extracted PDF data.

 ## Table of Contents